hexcamp/.github/README.md

-# .github
+# Hex.Camp

-README file for Hex.Camp GitHub Organization
+This is the GitHub organization for the [Hex.Camp](https://hex.camp/) project.